-All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements in 45 CFR part 75.
+All HRSA awards are subject to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements at 45 CFR part 75.

-Please see Policy Clarification Notice 15-01 Treatment of Costs under the 10% Administrative Cap for Ryan White HIV/AIDS Program Parts A, B, C, and D along with the Frequently Asked Questions for information regarding the statutory 10 percent limitation on administrative costs.
+Please see Policy Clarification Notice 15-01 Treatment of Costs under the 10% Administrative Cap for Ryan White HIV/AIDS Program Parts A, B, C, and D along with the FAQs for information regarding the statutory 10 percent limitation on administrative costs.